Mundero/VirusTotalHashScanner/README.md

 - Volume scanning uses OS drive enumeration; behavior may vary across platforms.
 - Results are as current as VirusTotal data for the hash at scan time.

-## Troubleshooting
+### Troubleshooting

 - **"VirusTotal API key is invalid"**: verify `VIRUS_TOTAL_API` in `config.ini`.
 - **"7-Zip CLI not found"**: install 7-Zip and ensure `7z` is on PATH, or set `INCLUDE_ARCHIVES = false`.
 - **"Not found in VirusTotal"**: the hash isn't known to VirusTotal yet.

+---
 ## Security and privacy

 This tool sends only file hashes to VirusTotal (no file content).
-Gemini summaries send only the scan metadata, not file contents.
+Gemini summaries  only the scan metadata, not file contents.

 ## License